SenolDemir/demoqa-books-test/README.md

 ## Test Framework : Cypress with Page Object Model Design
 - I am using Page Object Modelling to enhance test maintenance and reducing code duplication.
-This is one of the most famous automation approch
+This is one of the most famous automation approach
 - I used npm package manager to add and keep updated the dependencies
 - I used cypress.json file to create and reuse environment variables
 - I used support folder to create page objects to be able to make code clean and reuse easily whan needed

 ------------

-2021 Eylul;
+September 2021